Jadaka/fifteen/README.md

 # Fifteen

-An fifteen puzzle game built for the browser.
+A fifteen puzzle game built for the browser.

 # Development